 SOLID WOOD & VENEERS.

-Outdoor Iroko – To ensure the Iroko remains a ‘honey’ colour the tops should be oiled no less than every six months with Teak Oil.
-Should this not happen the tops will naturally weather to a silver grey colour.
+Outdoor Iroko – To ensure the Iroko remains a ‘honey’ color, the tops should be oiled no less than every six months with Teak Oil.
+Should this not happen, the tops will naturally weather to a silver-grey color.

 As the market for Industrial & Rustic interior design has developed over the last few years users of live metals are requesting that the finish and look be preserved in a working environment.